 This proposed project has a few exceptions from the approved Planned Unit Development and Urban Design Overlay District requirements.
-The exceptions require a Special Use for a Substantial Deviation to approve the following items:
+The exceptions require a Special Use for a Substantial Deviation to approve Exceptions for the following items:

 - i.
-Increase in the number of wall signs to permit four total wall signs instead of the permitted maximum of two. - ii.
+Increase in the number of wall signs to permit four total wall signs instead of the permitted maximum of two, as required by the Zoning Ordinance. - ii.
 Increase in the size of the front (east) and rear (west) wall signs from the permitted maximum of 122 sq. ft. to the proposed 125 sq. ft.
-Increase in size of the side (north and south) wall signs from the permitted maximum of 58.33 and 62 sq. ft. to the proposed 76 sq. ft. - iii.
+Increase in size of the side (north and south) wall signs from the permitted maximum of 58.33 and 62 sq. ft. to the proposed 76 sq. ft. as required by the Zoning Ordinance. - iii.
 Permit the parking lot location in the front and side yard which is not permitted in the Urban Design Overlay District and PUD regulations. - iv.
 Permit the front yard setback to be 107 feet instead of the maximum permitted front yard setback of 20 feet as required by the Urban Design Overlay District and PUD regulations. - v.
 Permit two curb cuts and no cross-access to adjacent properties as required by the Urban Design Overlay District.